JMEV Yi: Background

 Mobilize is a brand of the Renault group dedicated to passenger transport, such as vehicles reserved only for professional drivers (especially taxi drivers) or car-sharing.

 The first Mobilize Limo fleet, consisting of 40 units, was put into service in mid-2022 by Cabify.

 Overview

 The JMEV Yi is the version available for the Chinese market of the Mobilize Limo, also available with a 147-horsepower and an expected NEDC range of up to 400 km.

 In September 2021, Renault announced its intention to market the Yi in Europe as a subscription-only vehicle for professional drivers, under the name Mobilize Limo.

 The Mobiize Limo was discontinued in 2023, as Mobilize judged the subscription-only model had no commercial potential for now.

+On 10 September 2026, JMEV launched the CATL ChocoSEB battery swap version of the Yichi 05 in their home city of Nanchang.
+It is equipped with CATL's #25 ChocoSEB battery pack and is capable of battery swapping at CATL's ChocoSEB battery swap station network, of which there are 36 locations in Nanchang at the time of the launch.
+According to JMEV, ten enterprises attended the launch and signed contracts for 1,100 units.

+The ChocoSEB version is equipped with a 54 kWh air-cooled swappable LFP battery pack which provides 530 km of range and can recharge from 30–80% in 25 minutes.
+It is equipped with a permanent magnet synchronous front motor outputting 222 hp and 210 Nm of torque, giving it a 0–100 km/h time of 8.9 seconds and a top speed of 160 km/h.